jballant/backbone-base-and-form-view/README.md

 Inherited from Text - *templateSrc*, *label*, *fieldName*, *inputId*, *templateVars*.

-1. *possibleVals* - Object|Array.
-Should be an object literal or array with the choices you would like to have a radio button for.
+1. *possibleVals* - Object|Array|Function.
+Should be an object literal or array (or a function that returns one of those) with the choices you would like to have a radio button for.
 The object keys will be the values that are saved on the model attribute.
 The values are the display text for each option.
 If you use an array, the value and the display text will be the values in the array.

-#### Select (alias of Backbone.FormSelectListView)
+#### Select (alias of Backbone.fields.SelectListView)
 Like the RadioList field, except instead of a set of radio buttons, it's displays a select dropdown.
 Also has the ability to allow multiple select.

 Example schema definition: